Jeffery Donaldson

 Tris: 1 | Open to: Sophomores, Juniors, Seniors |

-Focusing on the literature of E.M.
-Forster, Virginia Woolfe, and the storied members of the Bloomsbury Group, students will explore how a small, eclectic group of writers and thinkers discovered their voices.
-Students will choose one of the members of the loosely knit group to research and give voice to in a dynamic, multimedia presentation.
+In this elective, students will explore how a group of Black writers and thinkers give birth to a renaissance.
+Students will choose one of the members of the group to research and give voice to in a dynamic event at the end of the trimester, a “rent party.”

 Seeking Shakespeare